-Face-to-face office hours: M, T, 2:30 - 3:45 p.m.; W, 1:30 - 2:45 p.m.; Or Th p.m. by appointment.
+Face-to-face office hours: M, T, W 3:30-4:45 p.m.; Or Th p.m. by appointment.
+Students should meet with their T.A. and with the instructor at least one time during the semester to discuss their writing, if it's feasible.
+Zoom video appointments are also available.